What Are Soil and Water Conservation Districts?

 - We promote conservation practices that reduce soil erosion and improve water quality.

-- We support and provide conservation education for Benton County youth with our conservation education grants educator newsletter, and participation at local events such as Kids Day for Conservation.
+- We support and provide conservation education for Benton County youth with our conservation education grants, educator newsletter, and participation at local events such as Salmon Watch field trips.

 - Serve as the Local Management Agency for the development of the Mid-Willamette Agricultural Water Quality Management Plan mandated by Senate Bill 1010